class Counter – pulse counter

 This counter value could exceed the range of a small integer, which means that calling

-.For example, on ESP32, the internal state counts overflows of the hardware counter (every 32000 counts), which means that it will not exceed the small integer range until
+Counter.value()could cause a heap allocation, but implementations should aim to ensure that internal state only uses small integers and therefore will not allocate until the user callsCounter.value().For example, on ESP32, the internal state counts overflows of the hardware counter (every 32000 counts), which means that it will not exceed the small integer range until

-counts (slightly over 1 year at 1MHz).In general, it is recommended that you should use
+2**30 * 32000counts (slightly over 1 year at 1MHz).In general, it is recommended that you should use

-to reset the counter (i.e. to measure the counts since the last call), and this will avoid this problem.
+Counter.value(0)to reset the counter (i.e. to measure the counts since the last call), and this will avoid this problem.